-BC Safe Restart Grant Schedule Year ended December 31, 2023 (Unaudited)
+BC Safe Restart Grant Schedule (Unaudited)

 On November 19, 2020, the Town received a BC Safe Restart Grant from senior governments to help address the fiscal impacts of COVID-19.
 The grant was recognized as revenue when received and transferred to an operating reserve to fund future eligible expenditures.